 A regular website with a caching plugin, CDN, and the proper optimizations for Core Web Vitals should do very well.

 InMotion Hosting Plans

-No InMotion review would be complete without looking at the various web hosting solutions they offer.
+No InMotion review would be complete without looking at the various hosting solutions they offer.

-The most basic type of web hosting that InMotion Hosting offers is Shared Hosting.
+The most basic type of hosting service that InMotion Hosting offers is Shared Hosting.

 InMotion Hosting shared plans come in four tiers: Core, Launch, Power, and Pro.

 |3 year price per month||$2.49||$4.99||$4.99||$12.99|